Erdogan lifts threat to expel Western ambassadors - ExBulletin

 Ambassadors from the Netherlands, Canada, Denmark, Sweden, Finland, Norway and New Zealand also joined the call.

-As Monday’s Cabinet meeting was underway, the United States Embassy in Ankara tweeted that it “maintains compliance” with Article 41, which sets out the duties of diplomats to obey the laws of the United States.
-Host state and not to interfere in internal affairs.
+As Monday’s Cabinet meeting was underway, the U.S. Embassy in Ankara tweeted that it maintains compliance with Article 41, which sets out the duties of diplomats to obey the laws of the host state. and not to interfere in internal affairs.
 Other missions posted the same message.

 In Washington, which had asked for clarification on Erdogan’s threat, State Department spokesman Ned Price declined to comment on what Turkey had clarified, but noted the change in stance and said that the US ambassador to Turkey, David Satterfield, remained in the country.